kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 **Observations 2:**

 ![](/assets/img/RL/DQN/new_hidden_layer.png)
-*Plot 5_b: Rewards vs Episodes plot to show the performance of the DQN agent under a different seed value when the number of hidden layers is 2.*
+*Plot 5_b: Rewards vs Episodes plot to show the performance of the DQN agent under a different random seed value when the number of hidden layers is 2.*

 **Conslusion 2:**